redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

     hypervisor/ssh tripleo-stack

-If you reboot the Hypervisor this virtual machine will also be rebooted.
+Note that if you reboot the Hypervisor this virtual machine will also be rebooted.

+On the Hypervisor, at the `stack` user's home directory, you will find:

+* `/home/stack/libvirt/images/` has our virtual machine drive images, base images, and cloud-init images
+* `/home/stack/keys/` has copies of our `workspace/keys/` for all virtual machines

 > You might be wondering why our OpenStack infrastructure manager is called "TripleO".
 It's actually named after the pronunciation of "OoO" which is an acronym for "OpenStack on OpenStack".
 Wait, what?